International Journal of Language & Communication Disorders

 1. Aims & Scope

-International Journal of Language & Communication Disorders is the official journal of the Royal College of Speech & Language Therapists.
+International Journal of Language & Communication Disorders is the official peer reviewed journal of the Royal College of Speech & Language Therapists.

-The Journal welcomes submissions on all aspects of speech, language, communication disorders and speech and language therapy.
-It provides a forum for the exchange of information and discussion of issues of clinical or theoretical relevance in the above areas.
-The Journal publishes a range of articles, including research reports, reviews, discussions and clinical fora, as well as editorials or commentaries commissioned by the editor(s).
-Research reports from both quantitative and qualitative frameworks are encouraged but must have appropriate and clear methodology and thoroughly analysed and interpreted results.
+The journal publishes a range of articles, including research reports, reviews, discussions and clinical fora, as well as special editions commissioned by the editors.
+Research reports from both quantitative and qualitative perspectives are encouraged but must have an appropriate and clear methodology and thoroughly analysed and interpreted results.
 Further information about the Journal, including links to the online sample copy and contents pages, can be found on the Journal homepage.

 2. Submission of Manuscripts

-All submissions should be made online at the International Journal of Language & Communication Disorders Manuscript Central site.
+All submissions should be made online at the International Journal of Language & Communication Disorders ScholarOne Manuscripts site.
 New users should first create an account.
 Once a user is logged onto the site submissions should be made via the Author Centre.

 Your covering letter should state clearly which Editor your submission is for (see below).